scmmmh/explore-the-stacks/README.txt

 Explore the Stacks README
 =========================

-First download the NLTK stopwords and Punkt tokenizer into the directory you are running the ExploreTheStacks app in.
+First install numpy & scipy.
+Then install the Explore the Stacks package.
+Finally run ``python -m spacy.en.download`` to install the language models.

 Then run the ExploreTheStacks application in the following order: